nerr/arithmetic/README.md

-It's a artithmetic exercises application for my son.
+It's an artithmetic exercises application for my son.